JOHN MALASHOCK, ARTISTIC DIRECTOR

 Molly has a BFA in Dance, and has worked with Malashock Dance since 2006.
 Molly develops community partnerships, artistic residencies in schools and other educational institutions, and specializes in creating programs that integrate dance with academic studies.
 Molly facilitates all aspects of The Malashock Dance School, a Modern Dance training program with classes for all ages, levels, and abilities.
 Molly is passionate about inclusion of students with disabilities and was invited to present on inclusive movement strategies at the National Conference on Inclusion in 2010.
 Through outreach programming, Molly strives to create access to dance for at-risk youth, underserved student populations, and students with disabilities.
 She is an active member of several arts education advocacy groups including AERO San Diego, the San Diego Arts Education Alliance, and Rising Arts Leaders of the San Diego Foundation.

-LARA BINDER is a bi-coastal artist with extensive experience as a professional dancer, actress, teacher, producer and choreographer.
+LARA SEGURA is a bi-coastal artist with extensive experience as a professional dancer, actress, teacher, producer and choreographer.
 In 2005 Lara graduated with a Bachelor of Fine Arts Degree from San Diego State University and was named the Outstanding Graduate in Dance.
 She was later named the 2012 Dance Alumni of the Year for SDSU.
 While living in Florida she performed and choreographed for The Braided Light Dance Project, Jacksonville Dance Theater and Creatively Independent.
 She has served as a faculty member at Douglas Anderson School for the Performing Arts and Jacksonville University.
 She continues to perform nationwide and internationally with the Malashock Dance Company and Mojalet Dance Collective.
 In 2011, she founded and has served as the Artistic Director of B-Dance, a contemporary dance company.
 She is also the co-founder and producer for IGNITE, an annual choreography showcase in San Diego, California.
-Currently, Lara is working towards her MFA in choreography at Jacksonville University.
-Whether residing on the East or West coast, Lara continually strives to support the concepts of community, ensemble, and the accessibility of dance.
+Lara recently received her MFA in choreography from Jacksonville University and is committed to supporting the concepts of community, ensemble, and the accessibility of dance in San Diego.

 CORINA PRESUTTI, ADMINISTRATIVE COORDINATOR